Mike Peters, The Alarm, Peter Asher, Denny Laine, Abbey Road, Band on the Run,

 Scott has been singing and playing guitar with classic rock, soul and country aficionados Whiskey Park since 2015

 - digging into his soul catalogue, and bringing out his inner Otis Redding and Wilson Pickett, with wicked results.
 At the

 same time, Scott has paired up with Brass Attack frontman Ed Chouinard to form the Ed N' Scott Duo.
 Scott has often found

-himself guesting on lead vocals for Brass Attack of Springfield, most recently
+himself guesting on lead vocals for Brass Attack of Springfield, most recently performing with them at Stafford Motor Speedway.

-Orange Crush's original CD "'80s All Over" continues to be featured on the ABC TV comedy "Fresh Off The Boat".
+to be featured on the ABC TV comedy "Fresh Off The Boat".
 Although the group stopped performing live shows back

 in November, the original songs still get airplay on your television!

 Scott's Rockabilly Roots Project Red & The Rockets closed out the year with

 it's first club show, and the band has already performed two shows in Lowell as a duo this year.
 Scott and co-lead singer

 Marianna Redd recently lit up the stage at The Backpage, and again three days later at the Wicked Irish Pub.
 Scott & Marianna

 perform together again in July (with guitarist Rick Murnane) at the Farmington Valley Shoppes as part of that town's Summer

 *Wings Over New England

 Scott joined Boston's Swinging Steaks to support former

 Wings guitarist/singer Denny Laine in Springfield at Stearns Square on Thursday, August 6th.
 Playing 'Band on the Run' in

-song by Denny Laine that goes back to 1967 called "Say You
+song by Denny Laine that goes back to 1967 called "Say You Don't Mind".
+Scott sang lead vocals on some of the biggest

-currently underway featuring Peter Asher, hits from Peter and Gordon, and featuring the music of the Beatles Abbey Road in its entirety.
+Gordon, and featuring the music of the Beatles Abbey Road in its entirety.